D2L Brightspace is the online learning course management software used and supported by all MnSCU schools, including MState.

 Faculty and Staff: to download the Symantec Endpoint Protection software, login to the Employee Portal click on Files & Forms, Information Technology, Software.

-WebEx is a web conferencing tool available for M State faculty and staff use.
+WebEx is a web conferencing tool available for M State students, faculty and staff.
 WebEx allows users to connect with anyone, anywhere, in real time.
 It combines desktop sharing through a web browser with phone conferencing and/or video, so all participants see the same thing while they talk.

 Users will need a computer or wireless device with an Internet connection, and an audio connection - either through a computer or phone and a webcam (optional).